 From my experience, many companies are successful at creating the project planning and management procedures, but they are less successful at getting their project managers to use them.
-For example, one of the larger multi-national engineering consultancy firms, the management team that I spoke to was very proud of the procedures, the workflows and the necessary forms that they had for their project managers to prepare project plans.
+For example, one of the larger multi-national engineering consulting firms, the management team that I spoke to was very proud of the procedures, the workflows and the necessary forms that they had for their project managers to prepare project plans.
 But on closer examination they realised that 70% of their projects did not have Project Plans and the remaining 30% had inadequate or incomplete Project Plans.

 Let me be absolutely clear.
 If your project manager’s heart is not in to planning, he/she is not ready to be a manager and is putting you and your organisation at risk.

 Equally, if you have not provided your project managers with the detailed procedures and the required training that allows them to know exactly how to prepare and monitor their Project Plans, then you have some work to do.

 Why are some people reluctant to plan?